panzerdp/dmitripavlutin.com/content/posts/047-render-props-cb-hell/index.md

 You might already spot the issue: the nesting of the `render` prop callback functions.
 The more callbacks are nested, the harder it is going to understand the code.
 This is the render props callback hell problem.

-Let's find better ways to design the component to exclude the nesting of the callbacks.
+Let's find better component designs to exclude the nesting of the callbacks.

 ![How to solve React render props callback hell](./images/solving-render-props-callback-hell.png)

-The first approach using a class is what I use mostly.
-I like it for its simplicity.

 ## 2. Class approach